steemit/devportal-tutorials-js/tutorials/28_set_withdraw_route/README.md

 # Set withdraw route

-_This tutorial is about setting routes to your power downs or withdraws._
+_Set routes to an account's power downs or withdraws._

 We will learn how to allocate a percentage for withdrawal to other accounts using Steemconnect as well as with the client-side signing method.
 This tutorial runs on the main Steem blockchain.
 Therefore, any accounts used here will affect real funds on the live network. **Use with caution.**